vickbarca11/soccer_app/README.md

 2. Fixture, weather, and venue data were gathered for each season from 2020 to 2025 (5 seasons)
 3. The data for all five seasons were combined into one expanded dataframe and saved as a CSV file.
 4. Percent signs were removed from humidity and clouds.
+5. Temperature values were matches to specific match time.
-5. A few extreme (273C) temperature values were removed.
+6. A few extreme (273C) temperature values were removed.
-6. Missing or Null values for temperature, wind speeds, and pressure were filled with mean values.
+7. Missing or Null values for temperature, wind speeds, and pressure were filled with mean values.
-7. The starting at column was divided into year, month, day, and time.
+8. The starting at column was divided into year, month, day, and time.
-8. Time of day column was created to divide games that were before or after 2:30pm.
+9. Time of day column was created to divide games that were before or after 2:30pm.
-9. Null values for position at home and winner at home were dropped.
+10. Null values for position at home and winner at home were dropped.
-10. Winner at home data type was changed to integer.
+11. Winner at home data type was changed to integer.
-11. Rows where stadiums value coutns were less than were also removed.
+12. Rows where stadiums value coutns were less than were also removed.

 ## Statsbombpy
 1. The dataset gathered was from the statsbombby open data for the English Premier League 2015/2016 season.